wolfeidau/rake-bamboo-plugin/README.md

 # Overview

 This is a bamboo plugin project which when installed enables configuration of rake build tasks.
-It interfaces with ruby version manager (RVM) to enable execution against different ruby versions.

 # Goals

 * Discover ruby installations managed by RVM and list them in bamboo.
+* Discover ruby installations managed by the systems package manager.
 * Perform a rake build based on selection of a ruby runtime and entry of some build targets.
 * Parse the output of RSpec2 run and display a table of results.

 # Usage

+To use this plugin you will need a ruby runtime, this can either be the one installed by default on OSX or one installed via package manager in for example ubuntu.
+If your build server is not running as root, which is preferable, you will need to install all the gems used by your project prior to running a build.

+# RVM Support

-To use this plugin you will need to install RVM from the link below, install all the gems used by your project, preferably into it's own gem set.
+Alternatively you could install RVM from the link below, install all the gems used by your project, preferably into it's own gem set.

 As an example follow the following steps to setup a project and run some tests using this plugin.
 This assumes your using